Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 No.1: Watch!
 Listen!
 Enjoy!

-The Aomori Nebuta Festival is best enjoyed first by watching and listening to the floats.
-The sight of the huge, colorful floats moving one after another in front of you is a sight to behold.
-The sound of the flutes, drums, and hand gongs called "Nebuta Musical Instruments" is so powerful that you may find yourself moving to the rhythm of the music.
+The sound of the flutes, drums, and gongs called "Nebuta Musical Instruments" is so powerful that you may find yourself moving to the rhythm of the music.
 (Jawamegu is a Tsugaru dialect word meaning "excited").

 How can I watch the festival?

-The course of the Nebuta is fixed, and anyone can watch it from the sidewalks along the course for free, except for some places where there are no paid spectator seats.
-For example, some people prefer to watch the Nebuta along the national highway because it is wide and dynamic, while others prefer Shinmachi-dori, which runs from the front of the station, because it is narrower and you can get closer to the Nebuta.
+For example, some locals prefer to watch the Nebuta along the national highway because the road is wide and dynamic, while others prefer Shinmachi-dori, which runs from the front of the station, because the road is narrower and the Nebuta are closer to them.

 The streets along the route are crowded, so for those who want to see the Nebuta in a more relaxed atmosphere or for first-time visitors, individual seats for a fee are recommended.
 Individual bleacher seats are usually available at convenience stores nationwide from early July.
 For more information on paid bleacher seats, please visit the official website of the Aomori Nebuta Festival.

-Aomori Nebuta Festival Official HP is here
+Aomori Nebuta Festival official website is here

 No.2: Participate as a haneto and have fun!